-Keith Bohn has been in the entertainment industry for over 25 years.
+Keith has been in the entertainment industry for over 25 years.
 During this time, he has been involved in the use, manufacturing, and design of structural rigging solutions ranging from simple truss to complex permanently installed structures.
-Keith has also served the industry through PLASA as a principle voting member for the Rigging Working Group since 1998, and has chaired the task group assigned to create and revise ANSI E1.21-2013; Temporary Structures Used for Technical Production of Outdoor Entertainment Events.
+Keith has also served the industry through ESTA as a principle voting member for the Rigging Working Group since 1998, and has chaired the task group assigned to create and revise ANSI E1.21-2013; Temporary Structures Used for Technical Production of Outdoor Entertainment Events.
 Keith is also a Founding Contributor of the Event Safety Alliance and contributed on a number of topics contained in The Event Safety Guide.
 Additionally, he has taught classes on the safe use of truss and outdoor structures worldwide.
+He is an ETCP Certified Rigger-Arena and ETCP Recognized Trainer.
 Keith continues to pursue the limitations of the laws of physics in his down time on as many golf courses as he can find.